rl1987/trickster.dev/tricksterblog/content/post/understanding-tls-fingerprinting.md

 skim [RFC 8446](https://www.rfc-editor.org/rfc/rfc8446.txt) to apreciate the complexity of the protocol.

-TLS 1.2 used to have a far longer dance between client and server to estalish the connection.
+TLS 1.2 used to have a fairly elaborate dance between client and server to establish the connection.
 There we separate steps for sending the certificates, sending each half of Diffie-Hellman and so on.